About the Bachelor of Food Science (Honours) at UNSW

 The UNSW Bachelor of Food Science (Honours) is a four-year full-time degree.
 This degree is designed to provide you with a comprehensive background in mathematics, and natural and applied sciences that’ll set you up for a career in a variety of professions.
-Food scientists study the properties of food and ingredients to ensure they’re used and consumed safety.
+Food scientists study the properties of food and ingredients to ensure they’re used and consumed safely.

-The four-year Food Science degree is offered in two disciplines: Food Science and Technology and Food Science and Nutrition which cover all major principles and concepts in food chemistry, food systems management, microbiology, safety and quality assurance, product development and professional food practice.
+The four-year Food Science degree is offered in two disciplines: Food Science and Technology and Food Science and Nutrition which cover all major principles and concepts in food chemistry, food systems management, microbiology, safety , nutrition and quality assurance, product development and professional food practice.

 The Bachelor of Food Science (Honours) at UNSW Engineering is taught by the School of Chemical Engineering.
 The school has a major focus on working nationally and internationally to develop sustainable solutions in the energy, resources, health and food sectors.